 1. Create a Monthly Budget and STICK TO IT

-If you’re saving for a big purchase, paying down debt, or simpling wanting to break the cycle of living paycheck to paycheck, it’s time to set a monthly budget to monitor your spending.
+If you’re saving for a big purchase, paying down debt, or if you’re simply wanting to break the cycle of living paycheck to paycheck, it’s time to create a monthly budget to monitor your spending.
 Creating a monthly budget can be a bit challenging at first if you’ve never done it.